xiejinhan0428/APasco/README.md

 ```

 This project is applying for a patent.
-In order to comply with relevant laws and regulations, this project will be open source after the patent application is successful.
+In order to comply with relevant laws and regulations, this project will be open source after the patent application process is completed.